Phoenix Motorcycle Accident Lawyer

 Riders who’ve been in an accident know all too well the danger that these accidents pose.
 They’ve also experienced the costs that come with these accidents.
 The medical bills from injuries, property damage to the bike, and intangible costs like pain and suffering are all things that must be dealt with.
 These costs, though, are the responsibility of those who caused the accident and should be compensated by them and their insurance companies.

 After more than 23 years of fighting for the rights of personal injury victims, Marc Bleaman and the Bleaman Law Firm know how insurance companies operate.
-With an extensive understanding of personal injury law and trial experience, we’re prepared to fight for you.
+With an extensive understanding of personal injury law in Phoenix and trial experience, we’re prepared to fight for you.

 Who Could Be Liable in a Phoenix Motorcycle Accident Claim?

-In most motorcycle accidents in Phoenix, AZ, it’s likely that the driver of a vehicle involved is going to be at least partially liable for the accident.
+In most motorcycle accidents in Phoenix, Arizona, it’s likely that the driver of a vehicle involved is going to be at least partially liable for the accident.
 There are many cases, though, where other parties could be held liable.
 In some situations, multiple other parties could have even contributed to the accident.
-Some of the potentially liable parties include:

 • A Driver Who Was Also in the Accident – More often than not, another driver involved in the collision is likely to be liable for the accident.
 They may have been driving drunk, driving recklessly, or failing to follow traffic laws, or they could have made some other kind of error.